ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/04-sync-all/_index.md

 title: Synchronous All Replication Mode
 weight: 4
 url: /administration/replication/modes/sync-all
-description: This section describes the involved steps and concepts under the Stackgres sync-all option.
+description: This section describes the involved steps and concepts of the sync-all replication mode.
 ---

-The Stackgres `replication.mode` *sync-all* option instructs Stackgres to create or convert all cluster members as synchronous replicas.
-As indicated in the [CRD reference]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplication" %}}) the synchronous replicas are not tightly coupled to the Leader since Patroni will turn off synchronous replication if no more replicas are avaible.
+The `replication.mode` *sync-all* option allow to create or convert all cluster members as synchronous replicas.
+As indicated in the [CRD reference]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplication" %}}) the synchronous replicas are not tightly coupled to the leader since Patroni will turn off synchronous replication if no more replicas are avaible.

 ## Setting up a Cluster with sync-all replica

 Setting up such an option is quite simple as all the provided options.
-Look that the number of `syncIntances` is set to 1 intentionally to demonstrate that `sync-all` precedes the `syncIntances` variable.
+Look that the number of `syncIntances` is set to 1 intentionally to demonstrate that `sync-all` overrides the `syncIntances` variable.

 ```yaml
 cat << EOF | kubectl apply -f -